migmolrod/browser-dashboard-pwa/docs/docs/requirements/overview.md

 ## Purpose

-This documentation establishes the ubiquitous language, bounded contexts, and business understanding — the conceptual foundation of the system.
+This documentation establishes the project requirements and provides a detailed description of the project's features and functionality.
+This isn't limited to the functional requirements but also includes non-functional requirements, system requirements, business requirements, and user stories.

 ## Document Structure